-() Important: You can call \$Lightning.use() multiple times on a page, but all calls must reference the same Lightning dependency app.
+Important: You can call \$Lightning.use() multiple times on a page, but all calls must reference the same Lightning dependency app.

-For further details about using \$Lightning.use() and \$Lightning.createComponent(), see Lightning Out Markup.
+For details about using \$Lightning.use() and \$Lightning.createComponent(), see Lightning Out Markup in the Lightning Web Components Developer Guide.